sfraney/recipe-book/content/recipes/lechon-porchetta.md

 ### Roasting

 1. Preheat oven to 300°F. Place roll on a rack over a tray.
-1. Roast 3–4 hours, basting occasionally with the pan drippings, until internal temp reads 165-170°F on an instant-read thermometer and pork shows very little resistance to a knife or skewer, aside from the outer layer of skin.
+1. Roast 3–4 hours, basting occasionally with the pan drippings (optionally with soy sauce neat the end), until internal temp reads 165-170°F on an instant-read thermometer and pork shows very little resistance to a knife or skewer, aside from the outer layer of skin.
 1. Increase oven to 475°F and roast 20–30 minutes until skin crisps and puffs.
 Rotate as needed for even color.

 ### Finish